Eduard Shevardnadze: Rule

-Shevardnadze's career as Georgian President was in some respects more challenging than his earlier career as Soviet Foreign Minister.
-He faced many enemies, some dating back to his campaigns against corruption and nationalism during Soviet times.
-A civil war between supporters of Gamsakhurdia and Shevardnadze broke out in western Georgia in 1993 but was ended by Russian intervention on Shevardnadze's side and the death of ex-President Gamsakhurdia on 31 December 1993.
+Shevardnadze had to face many enemies.
+Like Gamsakhurdia, Shevardnadze had to deal with Russian-backed violent separatists in the Georgian provinces of South Ossetia and Abkhazia.
+The Georgian Civil War between supporters of Gamsakhurdia and Shevardnadze broke out in western Georgia in 1993 but was ended by Russian intervention on Shevardnadze's side—after he decided to join the Russian-led Commonwealth of Independent States in October 1993—and the death of ex-President Gamsakhurdia on 31 December 1993.
+Accepting Russian support undermined Shevardnadze's nationalist credentials.
 Shevardnadze survived three assassination attempts in 1992, 1995, and 1998.
 He escaped a car bomb in Abkhazia in 1992.
+In July 1993, Shevardnadze narrowly escaped a shelling by Abkhaz separatists in Sukhumi.
 In August 1995, he survived another car bomb attack outside the parliament building in Tbilisi.
 In 1998, his motorcade was ambushed by 10 to 15 armed men; two bodyguards were killed.